ali-alef/stbootcamp/README.md

 You can add rules, conditions and actions in "/admin" url.
 Conditions have 2 types (minimumPrice, you should give number for value) and (userType, you should give either `'B2B'` or `'B2C'`)
 ### adding new Conditions
-You can add new conditions by simply adding function to valuate the conditions by true or false and you should add the name of functions in condition_functions and conditionFunctions class.
+You can add new conditions by simply adding function to valuate the conditions by true or false and you should add the name of functions in condition_functions and condition_functions class.

 ## Models
 - **Rule**: should have name, type and action (foreign key), type defines the `MARKUP` or `DISCOUNT`